-So you have bitten the bullet and after weeks, months or years of deliberating, you have finally put your beloved mare into foal, probably to a stallion who took a similar level of umming and arrrhhing for you to choose.
+So you have bitten the bullet and after weeks, months or years of deliberating, you have finally put your beloved mare into foal, probably to a stallion who took a similar level of hesitation for you to choose.

 Some mares drip milk before labour - call your vet if your mare is losing too much, as you may need to collect it for your foal.
 If your mare is dripping milk, you may be able to test it.
-I taste my mares' - when it loses its very salty taste and turns first neutral, then sweet - I know they are going to foal VERY soon (within 24 hrs).
+I taste my mares' - when it loses its salty taste and turns first neutral, then sweet - I know they are going to foal very soon, as close as 24 hours.

 While pregnant, the cervix is kept tightly closed by a mucus plug.
 This comes away when the cervix relaxes on the lead-up to foaling.
 It looks like a mass of gooey pink slimy jelly and you might see it on the vulva, in the tail or in the bed.
 It can start to come away a couple of weeks prior to foaling but once the entire plug has come out, labour will usually be imminent.

 A mare may act strangely or change her routine on the day she foals.
-Examples include making nests in straw, looking vacant, being off her food, being unusually friendly or anti-social (hard to catch).
+Examples include making nests in straw, looking vacant, being off her food, being unusually antisocial (hard to catch).
 One of our mares moves her hay to the back of the stable on the morning she foals!
-Other signs to look out for include tail pressing/rubbing/lifting/swishing, yawning, lip-curling and chewing with nothing in her mouth.
+Other signs to look out for include tail pressing, rubbing, lifting or swishing, yawning, lip-curling and chewing with nothing in her mouth.

 If you watch closely, you may find that your mare has a period each day of enhanced activity (lying down, rolling, swishing stamping, sweating).
 This can happen at the same time each day/night for weeks and can give you a hint to what time of day she is likely to foal.

-The signs that your mare is in the first stage of labour are: kicking, digging, stamping, tail cocked to one side, rolling, sweating, box-walking, lip-curling, groaning, looking at belly, getting up and down and finally waters breaking followed by visible white (providing all is well) sack.
+The signs that your mare is in the first stage of labour are: kicking, digging, stamping, tail cocked to one side, rolling, sweating, box-walking, lip-curling, groaning, looking at her belly and getting up and down before finally the waters breaking followed by a visible white (providing all is well) sack.